 |USB||2x USB2.0 Type A also avaiable on pin header, 1x OTG µUSB|

 NanoPi NEO Plus 2 is a H5 based small form-factor development boards produced by FriendlyARM.
 It has pretty much the same form factor than the NanoPi NEO2 but much features, The NEO Plus 2 comes with integrated 1000 Mbps Ethernet, 2 x USB A 2.0, and a micro-SD card slot, 1 GiB DDR3 and 8 GiB of eMMC.

 The PCB has the following silkscreened on it:

 The H5 SoC support has matured since its introduction in kernel 4.12.
-Most of the board functionality for boards such as FriendlyARM NanoPi NEO Plus2 are available with current mainline kernels.
-Some features (hw accelerated crypto, hw spinlocks, and thermal) are still being worked on and the status of some features (video engine) is still unknown due to the lack of testing.
+Most of the board functionality for boards such as FriendlyARM NanoPi NEO Plus2, including 3D graphics, hardware accelerated video and crypto, and DVFS are available with current mainline kernels.
+Only a very few minor features are still being worked on.
 For a more comprehensive list of supported features, see the status matrix for mainline kernels.

 See the Manual build section for more details.

 You can build things for yourself by following our Manual build howto and by choosing from the configurations available below.